User Management

 When to Use:

-Use this when you need to verify current license state and start license upload.
+Use this to check the current license state and choose how to activate.

 Purpose:

-Review the License overview UI and identify the upload entry points.
+Review the License overview and identify the two activation options.

 Steps: